 Can Dr. Ferguson Assess Adults?

 Yes!
-An adult assessment for ASD's includes high-functioning Autism and what we used to call Asperger's Disorder.
+An adult assessment for Autism Spectrum Disorder (ASD) includes high-functioning Autism and what we used to call Asperger's.
 Perhaps you are looking for support for issues related to job difficulties, college, relationships, parenting, or independent living.
-Succeeding in these areas can be more challenging if you are on the spectrum, while you also have unique strengths.
-"Masking," or covering up your autistic traits to appear more "neurotypical" (NT), can both help and hinder your functioning, depending on the situation.
+Succeeding in these areas can sometimes be more challenging if you are on the spectrum, while you also have unique strengths.
+"Masking," or covering up your autistic traits to appear more "neurotypical" (NT), can either help or hinder your functioning, depending on the situation.
 Sometimes, it is more important for the environment to change, rather than you.
 Becoming your own self-advocate is important so that you can feel comfortable voicing your needs.
 Dr. Ferguson can help coordinate with the services you might already receive, and consult with you or your family regarding community resources if you like.
 Dr. Ferguson communicates in a straightforward, respectful, logical, solution-focused manner to help you achieve your goals.
 Individual, couples, and family therapy can be provided as needed.
 Click right for more.